 Table 2 (p.10) displays the results of the surgical site infection (SSI) surveillance data for each procedure since surveillance started.
-Please note that the data from the last quarter of 2013 onwards is provisional as surveillance is maintained for 30 days post operatively and there is a subsequent data validation process coordinated by Health Protection Scotland.
+Please note that the data from April 2014 onwards is provisional as surveillance is maintained for 30 days post operatively and there is a subsequent data validation process coordinated by Health Protection Scotland.